COMPETITION BY-LAWS (Men’s Section)

 5. The Under 25 Secretary/ Team Manager to be responsible for all aspects of running Under 25 competitions.

 6. There are four administrative divisions of the Association and for competition purposes, each of these shall be divided into four sections with such sub-sections as necessary at the discretion of the Honorary Divisional Secretaries and based on the number of entries received for each event.
-Endeavour shall be made to minimise travelling and to balance the numbers in each section of each competition.
+Endeavour shall be made to minimise traveling and to balance the numbers in each section of each competition.
 After the allotment of entries to the various sections, one open draw shall be made for the order of play up to the Divisional Semi-final stage.
 The sectional finalists shall play on selected greens for the final Divisional matches.
 The winners of the Divisional Finals proceed to the County Quarterfinals under arrangements made by the Honorary County Competition and Match Secretary in liaison with the appropriate Divisional Secretary.
 In all matches, other than those played on selected greens, a choice of rinks by draw shall be given on the green of the Challenger to his opponent.

 7. GENERAL ARRANGEMENTS FOR PLAY